cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 }
 ```

-Keep in mind that `traceId`, `spanId`, `spanExportable`, `X-Span-Export`, `X-B3-SpanId` and `X-B3-TraceId` are values added by Spring Cloud Sleuth to MDC.
+This encoder includes the values stored in MDC by default.
+When Spring Cloud Sleuth is in the classpath, the following properties will added to MDC and will be logged: `traceId`, `spanId`, `spanExportable`, `X-Span-Export`, `X-B3-SpanId` and `X-B3-TraceId`.

-To have more flexibility in the JSON format and in data included in log, we can use `LoggingEventCompositeJsonEncoder`.
+If we need more flexibility in the JSON format and in data included in log, we can use `LoggingEventCompositeJsonEncoder`.
 The composite encoder has no providers configured by default, so we must add the [providers][logstash-logback-encoder.providers-for-loggingevents] we want to customize the output:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>